jamesquinlan/dsc-techstack/topics/github.md

 ### Create a new repository on the command line (Local to remote initialization)

-Add a new repository in GitHub and then in the folder on your computer that you want to upload to GitHub run the following commands (changing my_username and my_project to your situation):
+Add a new repository in GitHub and then in the folder on your computer that you want to upload to GitHub, run the following commands (changing my_username and my_project to your situation):